Emergency Chimney Repair

 When there is a block in the chimney system, “puff back” is an indication of the problem.
 This is a residue from soot created by an oil burner, chimney or furnace.
 Aside from containing poisonous carbon monoxide, puff back will also stain surfaces in your home.
 There are mechanisms we can place to help lessen the effects of puff back, which is usually caused by strong winds.

 A block or clog inside the chimney will cause smoke to enter your home, devastating your environment.
-This may be caused by debris coming from outside or the terracotta lining on the interior walls breaking apart in the chimney flue.
+This may be caused by debris coming from the outside or the terracotta lining on the interior walls breaking apart in the chimney flue.
 If you suspect there is a block or clog in your chimney, make no hesitation to call us so we can remove any objects and make repairs.

 Boiler Gas Leak